joakim/kay/README.md

 greet: '(name)' => "Hey, {name}!"
 ```

-Slots are lexically scoped.
-When a method is assigned to a slot, it becomes a local function of that cell and any of its nested cells:
+Fields are lexically scoped.
+When a method is assigned to a field, it becomes a local function of that cell and any of its nested cells:

 ```lua
 greet: '(name)' => "Hey, {name}!"